Minnesota

 A problem that almost all Minnesota residents will have to deal with is hard water.
 One old-fashioned, inefficient, expensive and unhealthy method to treat hard water is with a salt-based water softener.
 Most people don’t realize that if you’re using a water softener you are basically removing calcium and magnesium from your drinking water and adding salt to your diet.
 In addition, many states are banning the use of salt-based water softeners

 Alternative water treatment solutions such as “water conditioners” have been gaining popularity in recent years because they are cheap to operate and the best eco-friendly solution for hard water.
 Hydropath technology, which powers the HydroFLOW water conditioners is by far the most efficient and cost-effective eco-friendly solution to deal with hard water problems.
-To learn more about how HydroFLOW solves the problems created by hard water, please check out our Water Conditioner vs. Water Softener Blog.
+To learn more about how HydroFLOW solves the problems created by hard water, please check out our technology page.
+You might want to read this blog that explains the difference between water conditioners and water softeners: Water Conditioner vs. Water Softener Blog.

 For more information, please contact HydroFLOW Midwest